 - Upgrades to the existing drainage infrastructure which are likely to be sought to ensure sufficient capacity is brought forward ahead of the development - Transport measures resulting from the transport assessment.

-Policy FNP14 c) Land at Little Acres Nursery and south of Badshot Lea (Gross Area: 1.2ha.
-Approximate density: 30dph.
+POLICY Land at Little Acres Nursery and south of Badshot Lea (Gross Area: 1.2ha.
+Approximate density: FNP14c) 30dph.
 Approximate capacity: 35 dwellings)